programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 session = requests.Session()

 # find directories under data/urls not containing downloaded HTML files
+# if your project involves downloading multiple snapshots for each URL, you need to adjust the logic here to check for the presence of HTML files for each timestamp you want to download.
 url_dirs_to_download = [d for d in Path("data/urls").iterdir() if d.is_dir() and not any(f.suffix == ".html" for f in d.iterdir())]

 for url_dir in url_dirs_to_download: